Fear Is the Key (film): Production

-Kastner set up the project at Britain's EMI Films who had just financed the producer's movie Villain (1971).

-Filming took place in mid 1972 on location in Louisiana.
+Filming took place at Bray Studios London starting May 1972, after which the film went on location to Louisiana.
 The car chase was choreographed by Carey Loftin, who had worked on Vanishing Point (1971) which also starred Barry Newman (and which Newman thought was why he may have been cast in Fear is the Key).
 Newman said he enjoyed making the movie: "I thought the character that I played was a lovely character for the kind of film it was, an Alistair MacLean story."
 The other star was Suzy Kendall.
 Kastner said "we have now reached a stage where we have a writer who is more important than the stars."

 In July 1972 Paramount Pictures announced they acquired rights to distribute the film in the Western hemisphere.

 Reception

 Critical

+Variety called it "well made action stuff."

 The Monthly Film Bulletin wrote: "The latest in the prolific series of Alistair MacLean screen adaptations proves to be a brisk and cleverly plotted thriller with enough narrative surprises to compel interest right to the cliffhanging finish, and to justify the makers' potentially reckless decision to place their most effective set-piece – a 20-minute allstops-out car chase – right at the beginning of the film.
 Script and characterisation are fairly rudimentary, but the pressure-cooker intensity of Barry Newman's acting makes him the perfect protagonist in a revenge story, while for director Michael Tuchner the film is a distinct advance on his earlier thriller, Villain."

 The Radio Times Guide to Films gave the film 3/5 stars, writing: "Satisfying action thriller ...
 An excitingly staged car chase gets things off to a cracking start and Newman makes a convincingly hyped-up hero."

 Leslie Halliwell said: "Reasonably absorbing, surprise-plotted thriller."